Ruwen-Yi/Curriculum-Mapping-Tool/Project-Management/Pitch/README.md

 This folder is just a reminder.

-All files related to Pitch are to be store here when finished.
+All files related to Pitch are to be stored here when finished.